Disability in the arts: Music

 Reinhardt continued to work as a guitarist, and became world-famous as a recording artist.
 Reinhardt's creative techniques became part of the jazz guitar repertoire.

 Melody Gardot, a jazz vocalist, sustained a traumatic brain injury after she was hit by a car while riding a bicycle.
 Gardot's injury impaired her memory, including her ability to speak.
 She spent a year recovering in hospital.
 While in hospital, her therapy required her to relearn the process of completing simple tasks, such as remembering to shut off a water tap after brushing her teeth.
 Remembering words to complete sentences was a challenge for Gardot.
 A doctor suggested that Gardot try singing sentences as an alternative to speaking them, as a way of improving her ability to remember longer sentences.
 Gardot discovered that this method improved her memory.
 Gardot gained a music following by adding recordings of her music to Myspace in 2006.
 Gardot is now a world-famous recording artist, in both French and English, and gives concerts around the globe.
 She sometimes still has memory lapses while performing, and Gardot needs to wear sunglasses to protect her light-sensitive eyes.
 She carries a cane as she occasionally experiences vertigo.

 In 2011, British composer Charles Hazlewood formed the British Paraorchestra, an orchestra that aims to consist entirely of skilled disabled musicians to counter his belief that orchestras do not contain enough disabled musicians.
 The formation of the orchestra was the subject of a Channel 4 documentary, and it also performed during the closing ceremony of the 2012 Summer Paralympics in London.

 In the UK the One Handed Musical Instrument Trust has the objective of removing the barriers to music-making faced by physically disabled people.
 It comments: "There is currently no orchestral instrument that can be played without two fully functioning hands and arms, denying unlimited participation in musical life to those with congenital disabilities and amputees, as well as the millions who may have been injured, had a stroke or developed arthritis.
 The primary obstacle is the absence of suitable instruments."

-The EyeHarp is an electronic musical instrument controlled by the player's eye or head movements.
-People with severely impaired motor function can use this instrument to play music or as an aid to learning or composition.
+The EyeHarp and the Clarion are examples of electronic musical instruments controlled by the player's eye or head movements.
+People with severely impaired motor function can use these instruments to play music or as an aid to learning or composition.